Zhengshin/Juneau-s-Tourism-System/README.md

 - Provides **adaptability across different city types**
 - Supports **data-driven and explainable policy recommendations**
 - Demonstrates practical relevance to **scientific machine learning and AI-based decision support**

-## Limitations

-- The model is complex due to multiple variables and objectives
-- Some cross-city inputs are stylized or literature-derived rather than collected through one uniform pipeline
-- Predictions may be affected by uncertainty and parameter sensitivity
-- The current implementation focuses on MATLAB-based research prototyping rather than large-scale ML engineering

 ## My Contribution